Course Outline

 • What is SWIFT and what is it used for?

-• Types of SWIFT institutions and users
+• Types of institutions and SWIFT users

 • Key concepts: BIC, messages, networks, and security